 How is Tello’s service in your area?

-Like I mentioned a few times already, Tello uses the Sprint Network so if you’re currently using Sprint you should be ok.
+Like I mentioned, Tello uses the Sprint Network so if you’re currently using Sprint you should be ok.
 But to be sure, make sure you check their coverage tool.
 Also, be aware that Tello does not do roaming so if you’re on Sprint but tend to use roaming then this is also a factor.

 If you’re on another network you can compare coverage using a site like RootMetrics to see how Tello’s coverage (choose the Sprint Network) will differ from your current network provider.